 “Thanks to the PLC program, I now have the knowledge and the tools I need to create change that is for the benefit of all.”

-Take your cue from world-class faculty
+Take your cue from our world-class faculty

 No matter where you are in the world, the Public Leadership Credential allows you to learn through courses designed by Harvard Kennedy School faculty.
 Our faculty members are highly active in producing ideas and research that impact the world, influencing public policy, and teaching the next generation of public leaders.
 Whatever your goals for change in your community, our academic team will help you channel your passions into the practical skills you need to make an immediate positive impact.